-- 2. The outlying hamlets are all connected to the centre and each other by a network of country lanes built to support the local community, often using old established farm tracks and drove ways.
-These lanes are also unsuitable for two-way traffic or heavy vehicles.
-The absence of main roads is essential to the village's quiet and rural character. - 3.
-All of the lanes are bounded by hedgerow, ditches or grass verges with many retaining native wild flowers.
-None have separate footways
+3. Within the village the outlying hamlets are all connected to the centre and each other by a network of country lanes built to support the local community, often using old established farm tracks and drove ways.
+These lanes are also unsuitable for twoway traffic or heavy vehicles.
+The absence of main roads is essential to the village's quiet and rural character.